lucasmigliano21/LM-SharksAttacks-project1/README.md

 # Project 1: Global Sharks Attacks - Project 1

 In order to start cleaning the data set, first we should import the attacks.csv file.
-Once we execute .head(), we notice that columns' names have issues with 'spaces'.
-So we need to correct this problem by using .replace (regex).
+Once we execute .head(), we notice that columns' names have issues with 'spaces' and another characters.
+So we need to correct this problem by using .replace (regex), and also with .rename .
-Moreover, with some columns we need to use .rename() and another .replace() to correct typo problems.
 Aftwerwards we check the number of nulls per columns.
 There are a lot!
 The simplest option is to replace all null values for 'unknown' values.
 For all the columns that do not have numbers, we can execute a .fillna('unknown') to replace the null values.
 We check this by executing code that shows only columns with null values, and if correct, we can continue.
+On the other side, we can change the data type of original_order column from float64 to int64, just to show we can.
+The we can do the same with the last columns, to fill all the blank spaces with "unknown".
+Then we learn that Date column has dates with another characters, so we can use a .map() function combined with lambda to remove all the dates that have a different length (10).
+Finally export the csv, checking that we used more than 5 types of cleaning options, also that the number of columns is > 20K.

+We can now focus on the bonus questions.
+USA is the country where more attacks were registered; 2015 was the year with most attacks registered globally; in comparison, sharks tend to attack 5x to men than women; finally more than twice of the attacks were not fatal.